 You can opt out of being sent marketing material and it sharing your details with other third parties though.
 It's all explained when you register.

 You can cancel your account after the event by emailing firstname.lastname@example.org

 Check Tennis For Free's website to see if there are free tennis courts available for use in your local area.

 Tennis for Free works with local councils to provide free 'walk on and play' court access on as many parks as possible, so there's a good chance you'll be able to use a court year-round.

-Check out Tennis For Free's website to see if there are free coaching sessions available in your area - you'll then just need to pre-book your place online.
-The sessions mostly run during weekends and are currently only available for those aged 12 and over (previously aged three and over), but if restrictions ease from Mon 21 Jun, it's likely this could change to include younger children again.
+Check out Tennis For Free's website to see if there are free coaching sessions available in your area – you'll then just need to pre-book your place online.
+The sessions mostly run during weekends and are currently only available for those aged 12 and over (previously aged three and over).

 Tennis For Free has told us the sessions aren't professional coaching, but instead they're more focused on having fun.
 A session lasts for 1.5 hours - you'll spend the first hour with a coach/assistant and the final half hour as 'Open Play'.